The Wayfarer’s Repose

 “I did.
 I’ll help.”
 Said Golar.

 “Yes, why?” asked Golar.
-He hefted the umbrella like a spear.
+He hefted the umbrella defensively.

 “Yes, I know, but it was all I could find.”